t1ch/cl-bladerf/README.md

 ## License

-This file is part of the bladeRF project:
+This file is part of the cl-bladeRF project:
     http://www.github.com/t1ch/cl-bladerf

   This library is free software; you can redistribute it and/or